boom-army/docs/roadmap.md

 ## Q3 2021

 - [x] Build out the React JS client
-- [x] Write v1.0 of the sosol program contract
+- [x] Write v1.0 of the program contract
-- [x] Setup a GraphQL API to handle sosol request data
+- [x] Setup a GraphQL API to handle request data
 - [x] Setup a database in Postgres to store Alpha data
 - [x] Build a base of Alpha testers (1303 finalized)
-- [x] Setup a sosol Twitter account and start building a community
+- [x] Setup a Twitter account and start building a community